Costo/game-of-life-assembly-script/README.md

-# game-of-life-assembly-script
+# Game of Life implementation in AssemblyScript

-Game of Life implementation with AssemblyScript
+[AssemblyScript](https://www.assemblyscript.org/) compiles a strict variant of TypeScript to WebAssembly.